sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 # Architecture Overview

-Edge Microvisor Toolkit is an OS build pipeline based on Azure Linux (as an RPM based OS), designed to produce Linux OS images optimized for Intel® platforms.
+Edge Microvisor Toolkit is an OS build pipeline based on Azure Linux (as an RPM-based OS), designed to produce Linux OS images optimized for Intel® platforms.
 This article provides an overview of the build infrastructure, as well as architectural details of the OS itself.